youph/stellar-search/README.md

 }' http://localhost:8080/api/v1/auth
 ```

 The response JSON body will have the token in the `jwt` field.
+JWT is valid for 30 days by default
+and persists between app restarts

 Include the JWT in the Authorization header for all subsequent requests.
 E.g
 ```bash